cobwebos/docs/articles/azure-functions/durable/durable-functions-singletons.md

     }
     else
     {
-        // An instance with the specified ID exists, don't create one. return new HttpResponseMessage(HttpStatusCode.Conflict)
+        // An instance with the specified ID exists or an existing one still running, don't create one. return new HttpResponseMessage(HttpStatusCode.Conflict)
         {
             Content = new StringContent($"An instance with ID '{instanceId}' already exists."),